MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Introduction

 This work makes the following contributions:

-\begin{itemize} \item We introduce {\benchmark}, a benchmark of 384 manually verified mobile app issue-resolution tasks drawn from 18 production repositories across Android Native, React Native, and Flutter.

-\item We develop a compilation-aware, execution-based evaluation framework for issue resolution across Java, Kotlin, Dart, and TypeScript mobile app projects and release {\benchmark} with task instances, an evaluation harness, and containerized environments\footnote{To be made publicly available upon acceptance.}.

-\item We provide a comprehensive evaluation of four frontier code-capable LLMs, showing that resolution rates drop to 3.39\%–5.21\% and that fault localization emerges as the primary bottleneck for mobile app issue resolution.
+\begin{itemize} \item We introduce {\benchmark}, a benchmark of 407 verified mobile app issue-resolution tasks drawn from 19 production repositories across Android, React Native, and Flutter. \item We develop a compilation-aware, execution-based evaluation framework for issue resolution across Java, Kotlin, Dart, and TypeScript mobile app projects and release {\benchmark} with task instances, an evaluation harness, and containerized environments at \url{https://huggingface.co/datasets/MobileDev-Bench/mobiledev-bench}. \item We provide a comprehensive evaluation of four frontier code-capable LLMs, showing resolution rates of 3.23\%–4.23\% under automated and at most 5.69\% under oracle retrieval. \end{itemize}